To have a good understanding, we need to understand several factors:

 In the 20th century, a lot of effort and money was required to market a product to a global audience.
 The components of these products had to be extracted from nature, adequately manipulated, assembled in endless assembly lines, then distributed to different countries, and finally, they had to be sold.
 Besides, if they were sold as services, the support for these products during all their life cycle had to be provided as well.

 However, nowadays everything is likely to become a bunch of lines of code (programs and data) executed on thousands of computers…

 Most of you know Moore’s Law: the number of transistors in an integrated circuit doubles every 2 years.
-To put it simply, it may be concluded that the performance of computers follows a similar progression (at the moment any mobile phones in our pockets have a better performance than the computer on Apollo XI, which was used to send the first man to the Moon in 1969).
+To put it simply, it may be concluded that the performance of computers follows a similar progression (at the moment any mobile phone in our pockets has a better performance than the computer on Apollo XI, which was used to send the first man to the Moon in 1969).
 This is one great example of an exponential progression.

 When information is digitalized it is much easier to access, share, distribute and send it through the Internet at unbelievable speeds.
 The restrictions of the physical world no longer exist.
 And once a product can be represented by a series of zeroes and ones, it has the potential to become an exponential technology.
 It is due to the fact that the computers process those programs and data follow the same exponential progression in performance mentioned by Gordon Moore.